AVSystem/developer-zone/docs/Azure_IoT_Integration_Guide/Azure_IoT_Central_integration/Set_an_Observation.md

 ![Altitude column](images-observation/observation-central8.png "Any value changes for this resource will be shown in the Altitude column")

 !!!
 Tip
-    If you don’t see any value in the necessary column (e.g., Altitude), scroll all the way right to the very last column **Unmodeled data**.
+    If you don’t see any value in the relevant column (e.g., Altitude), scroll all the way right to the very last column **Unmodeled data**.
 If it contains an entry similar to ``{"n6n0n2":"1634741504000"}``, it means there is a mismatch between Coiote DM and Azure IoT Central templates.
 Altitude is a Telemetry resource, but apparently it is set as Property in Azure.
-To fix this error, go to **Device templates** in Azure IoT Central, select the necessary template and find the resource you want to edit.
-In the **Capability type** column, select `Telemetry` from the drop-down menu, so that it’s consistent with what you have in Coiote DM.
+To fix this error, go to **Device templates** in Azure IoT Central, select the relevant template and find the resource you want to edit.
+In the **Capability type** column, select `Telemetry` from the drop-down menu so that it’s consistent with what you have in Coiote DM.
 Click **Save**.
 Go back to **Devices** and refresh the page to see the changes.

 ## Check an Observation in Coiote
 This step is optional.
 If you want to make sure the Observation has been set in Coiote DM as well, do the following: